Real-Time Dam Levels

 Catchment & Hydrological Impact

-Fed primarily by the Cressbrook Creek, this reservoir plays a critical role in the North East Coast drainage division.
+The Cressbrook Creek acts as the primary lifeblood for Cressbrook Creek, making it a cornerstone of the North East Coast network.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 The North East Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance